 Students must know if you use a course management system, and if so, what you use it for.
-If your course is online or a hybrid, you MUST use the DVC official CMS of Canvas.
+Our CMS is Canvas, and it can be used for in-person, hybrid, and completely online courses.
 Students need this information so they can see if the technology demands of a course are right for them.
 Please include the following information: